NACB/twitter-clone/README.md

 ### Why?

-This project was a part of [CMC's CS040 class](https://github.com/mikeizbicki/cmc-csci040).
+This project was a part of [CMC's CS040 class](https://github.com/mikeizbicki/cmc-csci040)

+### What?

 This project consisted of a series of required tasks, including:
 - creating a home page
 - creating a log in system
 - creating a log out system